 Passage Falls is an easy, 5-mile hike to a beautiful waterfall.
 The trail remains relatively flat throughout the hike, climbing just 623 feet in total making this the perfect hike for all skill levels.
 The hike takes you through a forested area that was burned in 2007, past a section of private land, and eventually leads to the Passage Creek waterfall.

 Getting there: From Livingston, drive 15.7 miles south on Highway 89 to the Mill Creek intersection on the left.
 Continue 14 miles up Mill Creek Road to the Wallace Creek trailhead parking area on the right.

 With one of the best views of Paradise Valley, the West Pine Creek Trail is a great 12-mile out-and-back trail.
 With a 2,647-foot elevation gain, this hike is great for moderate to expert skill levels.
 This hike begins by switchbacking through a forest that was burned in the 2001 Fridley Fire.
 After reaching the gate, the trail will wind through meadows and up along a ridge with incredible views of the valley.
 The cairn at 2.7 miles is a great turnaround point for those who don’t want to go the full 6 miles.
 At the 4-mile mark, the trail ventures back into the forest, eventually intersecting with the North Dry Divide #135 trail.

 Getting there: From Bozeman, drive 7 miles east on I-90 to the Trail Creek Road exit.
 Turn right onto Trail Creek Road and continue e for 15.2 miles until you reach West Pine Creek Road.
-Turn right and drive 3.2 miles to the posted ford, follow the road to the left following the signs for the West Pine Trailhead and continue 1.4 more miles to the trailhead.
+Turn right and drive 3.2 miles to the posted fork, follow the road to the left following the signs for the West Pine Trailhead, and continue 1.4 more miles to the trailhead.